What Are Data Transformation Services? A Practical Guide to AI-Ready Data Pipelines

 | 60+ Data Sources | MySQL, Oracle, PostgreSQL, SQL Server, Kafka, MongoDB, Redis, SAP HANA, TiDB, Doris |

-| Sub-3 Second Latency | True real-time for mission-critical workloads |
+| Sub-3 Second Latency | Low-latency pipelines for production workloads |

 | Schema Migration | Automatically migrate and transform schemas |